GM862001/F_DBSCAN/README.md

 This is the project my Bachelor Thesis was about (3 CFU/ECTS).
 The project consists of the implementation of a horizontal and a vertical federated versions of DBSCAN.

-The whole project is fully illustrated in the file Federated DBSCAN.pdf
+The whole project is fully illustrated in the file `Federated DBSCAN.pdf`.

+#### How to Run the Project
+To run the project, follows these steps: